 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision High impact industry One space per 90m 2 GFA or part thereof.
-One AV space if the site has an area greater than 2,000m 2 , otherwise One HRV.
+One AV space if the site has an area greater than 2,000m2, otherwise One HRV.
 Home based business Bed and breakfasts: One space per guest room.
 Other home based business: One space for home based business and one covered space for the dwelling.
 Nil.
 Hospital One space per 6 residential care beds.
 One space per 4 hostel unit beds.
 Visitor parking at 30% of resident parking requirements.
 One HRV space.
-One SRV for every 800m 2 of GFA and part thereof; and One space for an emergency vehicle.
+One SRV for every 800m2 of GFA and part thereof; and One space for an emergency vehicle.
 Hotel One space per 10m 2 or part thereof of GFA per bar, beer garden and other public area.
 One space per 50m 2 or part thereof of GFA per bulk liquor sales area.
 One space per guest room.
 One HRV space.
-Indoor sport and recreation If accepted development subject to requirements: One space per 25m 2 of net lettable area.
+Indoor sport and recreation If accepted development subject to requirements: One space per 25m2 of net lettable area.
 If assessable development: As determined by Council.
 An internal bus set down and pick up area that enables the bus to be in a forward motion at all times whilst onsite Internal dedicated taxi bays provided within 200 metres of the site entrance.

-Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Intensive animal industries If accepted development subject to requirements: Two spaces.One SRV spaces If assessable development: As determined by Council.
-Intensive horticulture If accepted development subject to requirements: If accepted development Two spaces. subject to requirements: Nil.
+Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Intensive animal industries If accepted development subject to requirements: Two spaces.
+One SRV space.
 If assessable development: As determined by Council.
+Intensive horticulture If accepted development subject to requirements: Two spaces.
+If accepted development subject to requirements: If assessable development: As determined by Council.
 If assessable development: As determined by Council.
 Landing As determined by Council.
 As determined by Council.
 Low impact industry One space per 90m 2 GFA or part thereof.
-One AV space the site has a area greate than 2,000m otherwise On HRV.
+One AV space if the site has an area greater than 2,000m2, otherwise One HRV.
 Major electricity infrastructure As determined by Council.
 As determined by Council.
 Major sport, recreation and entertainment facility As determined by Council.
 As determined by Council.
 Marine industry One space per 90m 2 GFA or part thereof.
-One HRV space if the site has a area greate than 1,000m 2 otherwise On SRV space.
+One HRV space if the site has an area greater than 1,000m2, otherwise One SRV space.
 Market As determined by Council.
 As determined by Council.
 Medium impact industry One space per 90m 2 GFA or part thereof.
-One AV space if the site has an area greater than 2,000m 2 , otherwise One HRV.
+One AV space if the site has an area greater than 2,000m2, otherwise One HRV.